DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

             * DNA, age, medical, education, employment, identifying numbers, religion, race/ethnic orgin, financial information
         * includes a data breach notification requirement
         * PIPEDA may also be superseded by province-specific laws that are deemed substantially similar to PIPEDA
+      * **Cross-Boarder Data Transfers**
+        * Canadian regulations covering the processing of Canadian Citizens' data outside of Canada
 * European Union (EU)
     * **General Data Protection Regulation (GDPR)**
         * deals with the handling of data while maintaining privacy and rights of an individual